 - Any custom settings and preferences you’ve set up in VirusBarrier

-Here’s a little more information on that last point.
-In VirusBarrier’s settings, you’ve got a number of options that you can configure, including Low Priority, Archived Files, Selective Scans, and Windows Malware.
-Depending on your setup, these options can have a measurable impact on your scan speed.
+In VirusBarrier’s settings, you’ve got a number of options you can configure, which might have a measurable impact on your scan speed:

-In most cases, most antivirus software won’t scan archived files.
-However, Intego’s set up to do this by default.
+- Archived Files: Most antivirus software won’t scan archived files, but Intego’s set up to do this by default.
 By disabling this setting, you can speed up your scan by reducing the number of targeted files.

-You could even send them to your friends and family, or share them via torrent websites without realizing it!
-But if you’re not in the habit of file sharing, disabling this option could speed up your scans.
+- Windows Malware: This option allows Intego to detect Windows malware, even on Mac.
+Windows-specific malware can’t hurt macOS, but you could accidentally send it to your friends and family, or share them via torrent websites.
+If you’re not in the habit of file sharing, disabling this option could speed up your scans.

 How does Intego Antivirus impact my CPU?

 If you’re worried about an antivirus slowing down your computer, we’ve got good news for you.
 Through testing, we didn’t see any significant impact on our device’s performance when using Intego.

 We tested this software on a Mac, so your results may vary on a Windows PC or on Macs with different specifications.
 For reference, this review was written using a MacBook Air (13-inch, 2017) with a 1.8 GHz Dual-Core Intel Core i5 processor, and 8 GB 1600 Mhz DDR3 onboard RAM (computer memory).